 Tips for Using a Flexible Measuring Tape Correctly

-Take care that the tape is not stretched beyond its natural length, as this can cause an erroneously larger measurement.
+Ensure the tape is not stretched beyond its natural length, as this can cause an erroneously larger measurement.
 The tape should follow the natural curve of your head without gaps or pressure points.

 Store your measuring tape in a safe place to prevent damage and wear, which can affect accuracy over time.
-If you don’t have a flexible tape, you can substitute with a string or ribbon and then measure the string length with a ruler, but a proper flexible tape is highly recommended for precision.
+If you don’t have a flexible tape, you can substitute a string or ribbon and measure the length with a ruler, but a proper flexible tape is highly recommended for precision.

 Explanation of Helmet Size Charts and How to Read Them